Protect your home against opportunist burglars by remembering to ‘lock up, lights on’ when the clocks go back and the nights draw in.

 - Always lock your front door from inside - in particular UPVC front doors that have handles, as they are often left unlocked when people are in their house.
 Burglars know this!

-- Check your UPVC or Euro cylinder door lock to see if it is snap resistant it should be stamped with a Kite Mark (1 or 3 stars), if not get the lock changed to a 3 star cylinder for maximum protection.
-For more information contact the Master Locksmiths Association.
+- Check your UPVC or Euro cylinder door lock to see if it is snap resistant.
+I should be stamped with a three star Kite Mark.
+If it is not, you get the lock changed to either a SS312 Diamond Approved Cylinder, TS007 3 Star Kitemarked Cylinder, or a 1 Star Cylinder with 2 Star handle for maximum protection.
+For more information contact the Master Locksmiths Association, or read this guide.

 - Cancel newspapers and milk if you’re going away for a few days and ask a trusted friend or neighbour to keep an eye on your property, pushing post sticking out of the letterbox inside fully